Engagement at Geva

 Engagement at Geva Theatre’s overarching objective is to connect more people and organizations with the art presented on its stages.
 To build more connected relationships with existing patrons and partners.
 To build new and meaningful relationships with people and organizations with whom we have traditionally had no or little connectivity, the sticky kind of connectivity that endures.

-Leading these initiatives is Rachel DeGuzman, Geva’s Producer of Engagement for Season 49.
+Leading these initiatives is Rachel Y. DeGuzman, Geva’s Director of Engagement.